At least one of the figures in this photograph from the Crystal Bridges Museum of American Art is a sculpture, but how many?

 A good museum does that.
 Photographs can do the same.
 Photographic space can work like museum space: tuning the senses to see the artistry in ordinary life.
 Admittedly, “museum” can be a ponderous word, heavily institutional and easily denigrated: “The real art is in the streets, not hanging on museum walls!”
 But photographic space can seem too small by itself, and the artistry of the photographic encounter is in fact nothing less than entering a dedicated space for seeing anew.
 And besides, much of the time photography already is in the streets.

-The relationship between photography and the fine arts has a rich history, including early modernist avant-garde movements such as surrealism and Dada, use as a muse by major painters such as Francis Bacon and as more than that by photo-realists such as Chuck Close and Cindy Sherman, late modern avant-garde movements such as pop art, and work by contemporary hyperrealists (and keep in mind that all such labels are only partially accurate).
+The relationship between photography and the fine arts has a rich history, including early modernist avant-garde movements such as surrealism and Dada, use as a muse by major painters such as Francis Bacon and as more than that by photo-realists such as Chuck Close, late modern avant-garde movements such as pop art, and work by contemporary hyperrealists (and keep in mind that all such labels are only partially accurate), and not least by Cindy Sherman, who I put in a class by herself.
 The photograph above was taken to accompany a New York Times review of the museum, and it serves that purpose well.
 It surpasses that assignment, however, to capture something profound about photography itself.
 Every photo of someone turns them temporarily into a statue.
 Doing so doesn’t kill them, but it can bring the rest of us to life.

 Photograph by Steve Hebert/New York Times.